Direct Spending Into Local Economy

 Our goal is to provide safe and beneficial underground natural gas service to the communities we cross and the customers we serve.

-The Trans-Pecos pipeline will provide new market outlets for domestically produced clean-burning natural gas, thereby encouraging continued production in the U.S. energy sector.
-Construction is anticipated to start by Q1 2016 and the project is expected to be in service by the end of Q1 2017.
+The Trans-Pecos pipeline provides new market outlets for domestically produced clean-burning natural gas, thereby encouraging continued production in the U.S. energy sector.

-The Trans-Pecos Pipeline has begun surveying the area as part of its process to identify the desired route that creates safe and reliable transmission infrastructure.
-To accomplish this, we are performing civil, environmental and endangered species surveys.
+Prior to construction, the Trans-Pecos Pipeline completed surveys of the area as part of its process to identify the desired route that creates safe and reliable transmission infrastructure.
+To accomplish this, we performed civil, environmental and endangered species surveys.

-As currently planned, the 148-mile pipeline will originate at the Waha Hub outside of Fort Stockton in northern Pecos County where there will be one compressor station providing all necessary horsepower for the entire route.
-The pipeline will include delivery locations with local towns and utilities in Central West Texas and terminate custody at the U.S.-Mexico boundary near Presidio, Texas.
+The 148-mile pipeline originates at the Waha Hub outside of Fort Stockton in northern Pecos County where there is one compressor station providing all necessary horsepower for the entire route.
+The pipeline presently includes delivery taps along its route in Central West Texas and terminates custody at the U.S.-Mexico boundary near Presidio, Texas.